grpc/proposal/L82-core-event-engine.md

 Since we're committed to not making any breaking changes with this work, we have made a compromise to continue to support those fd-specific methods in the default EventEngine implementation alone.
-In other words, if your application provides a custom EventEngine, the fd-specific APIs will be no-ops.
+In other words, if your application provides a custom EventEngine, the fd-specific APIs will fail.

 A sampling of APIs that will only be supported with the default EventEngine
 implementation: